 6. A Quick Way to See if an Egg is Fresh or Spoiled

 This is my last egg tip, I promise!
 The expiration date can’t always be trusted.
 There are also those times when a friend gives you eggs that their chickens laid.
 Yes, even us city folks know people with egg-laying chickens!
 A quick way to tell if they’re still fresh is to place them in a cup of cold water.
-If the egg is still good, it will sink; if it floats, toss it!
+A good egg will sink; if it floats, toss it!

 7. Quick Roasted Garlic